Cal Volleyball Camps

 Co-Director Jennifer Dorr

-Jennifer Dorr, a former award-winning standout setter at the University of Hawai'i at Manoa, was just named Head Coach for Cal.View Jennifer Dorr's Bio ⟩
+Jennifer Dorr, a former award-winning standout setter at the University of Hawai'i at Manoa, is entering her second season as Head Coach for Cal.View Jennifer Dorr's Bio ⟩

 Dorr shares recruiting duties and directs the program's summer camps, overseeing and promoting the sessions which draw about 400 players each summer.